EzekielMisgae/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This is a readme file for doubly linked lists.
+This is a README file for doubly linked lists programming on c language.